 Like the G-Tour, the cost of this will put a lot of hobbyists off.
 But if you’re in the market for a first-rate board and power supply, look no further.

-- Holds two power supplies – The Dingbat can hold two of Voodoo Lab’s power supply packs, which can supply a total of 16 pedals.
+- Holds two power supplies – The Dingbat can hold two of Voodoo Lab’s power supply packs, which can supply 16 pedals.

-- Quality frame – Well built and hides away all of those pesky wires cables.
+- Quality frame – Well built and hides away all those wires.

 Boss BCB-60